 From A to almost Z (actually Afghanistan to Vietnam), all cultures around the world have recipes for meatballs.
 Meatballs are classic comfort food no matter where you hail from.
-Here, I offer you my take, made with turkey, herbs, onions and gluten-free breadcrumbs.
+Here, I offer you my take, made turkey meatballs made with herbs, onions and gluten-free breadcrumbs.
 Meatballs, done healthy, for fall and winter, in your local kitchen.

 Meatballs: Classic and Economical

-I have been making a lot of turkey burgers for lunch lately, so I decided to use some of the extra ground turkey for meatballs.
-They came out so good, I thought I’d share the recipe.
+I have been making a lot of turkey burgers for lunch lately, so I decided to use some of the extra meat for turkey meatballs.
+They came out so good, I couldn’t wait to share the recipe.

 Meatballs make a really nice dinner going into cooler weather, and they are economical too.
 This recipe uses just one pound of ground turkey and serves 4-5 people.
 Add onions, garlic, herbs and gluten-free breadcrumbs.
-You can use regular breadcrumbs as well.
+You can use regular breadcrumbs if you are not gluten-free.

 Tool Tip: The Easy Way to Portion Meatballs

 One the my favorite kitchen tools is called a disher.
 They look like ice cream scoops with a squeeze handle.
 I have them in sizes #16, #30,# 40, #60 and #100 to portion everything from muffins to salads and desserts to appetizers.